tetmiranda/Algorithmic-Trading-Bot/README.md

  * Nulls dropped
  * Columns correctly renamed for later use
 #### Signal Indicators
- * Using EMA crossovers & overbought/oversold RSI and Bolinger Bands to predict when the right time to buy, sell and hold is.
+ * Using EMA crossovers & overbought/oversold RSI and Bollinger Bands to predict when the right time to buy, sell and hold is.
 ### Machine Learning
 ####  Logistic Regression Model
  * We will be using the Logistic Regression model to predict the future portfolio value based on the selected cryptocurrencies.